3 Examples of DevOps Core Values

 DevOps as a Philosophy

-DevOps changes how individuals think about their work.
+DevOps changes how individuals think about their work and look for jobs.
 In his book The Phoenix Project, researcher Gene Kim introduced 3 leading principles of the DevOps philosophy.
 These Three Ways are now standards in DevOps thinking.
 In this blogpost, the Three Ways will be explained.
 Practical examples will give further insight.

 - The First Way: Smaller Pieces of Work are Processed Faster